 Get yourself some sphagnum, ties and plastic sandwich bags.

-Step 2: Cut the monstera leaf
+Step 2: Cut the monstera deliciosa (swiss cheese) leaf

-Step 3: Wrap stem with sphagnum moss
+Step 3: Wrap the monstera deliciosa (swiss cheese) stem with sphagnum moss

 Read more: 17 indoor plants you can’t kill (so easily)

-Step 4: Place in a sandwich bag
+Step 4: Place your monstera deliciosa (swiss cheese) into a sandwich bag

-Step 5: Keep root and moss moist
+Step 5: Keep the roots of the monstera deliciosa (swiss cheese) plant and the moss moist

 Every few days, unwrap the bag and check the root and moisten the moss.
 Keep the moss moist until the root develops, then you can cut the stem at the bottom and plant it into a pot to prevent root rot.